-Announcement: SSSR 2026 Programme will be released in Early June
+Announcement: SSSR 2026 Programme is live

 IMPORTANT NOTICE: Delegates are expected to attend the entire conference, except in cases of exceptional circumstances related to health or religious obligations.
 Please ensure this commitment when registering as scheduling requests will not be granted.